meteor/meteor/packages/accounts-2fa/README.md

 #### Accounts.has2FAEnabled({String} username, {Function} [callback])

 Called with two arguments: Username, and a callback function.
 The `username` is the user you want to verify if the 2FA is enabled.
-The callback is called with a boolean on success indicating if the user have or not the 2FA enabled, or with a single `Error` argument on failure.
+The callback is called with a boolean on success that indicates whether the user has or not the 2FA enabled, or with a single `Error` argument on failure.